LEQEMBI® (lecanemab-irmb) sponsored by Eisai Inc. and Biogen.

 • Confirm the presence of amyloid beta pathology prior to initiating treatment.

-• The recommended dosage is 10 mg/kg that must be diluted then administered as an intravenous infusion over approximately one hour, once every two weeks.
+• The recommended dosage is 10 mg/kg administered after dilution as an intravenous infusion over approximately one hour, as follows:

 • Obtain a recent baseline brain MRI prior to initiating treatment.